ArtesGC/test-your-skills/README.md

 # test-your-skills

-try to solve (at least) one of this problems using your favorite programming languages and his frameworks
+try to solve (at least) one of this problems using your favorite programming languages and its frameworks

 ## Table of the Problems